 Day 14 – Free day!
 (Tokyo)

-The last day in Japan.
+The last day of this two week Japan itinerary.
 Instead of filling this day with another plan, we decided to leave this one open.
 We were sure to come across places we loved so much, we wanted to go back to.
 Which is why a free day is always a good idea.

 Because Akihabara and Ikebukuro were probably our favourite places in Tokyo, we spent the morning and most of our afternoon shopping in Akihabara.
 We then took the metro to Ikebukuro for dinner, some arcade games and another walk around.
 We bought most of the souvenirs for our friends and family that day, basically buying the entire inventory of Don Quijote.